* This is the Consumer Version. *

 Chlamydial throat infection usually causes no symptoms.

 If the infection spreads up women’s reproductive tract, it may infect the tubes that connect the ovaries to the uterus (fallopian tubes).
 This infection, called salpingitis, causes severe lower abdominal pain.
 In some women, the infection spreads to the lining of the pelvis and abdominal cavity (peritoneum), causing peritonitis.
 Peritonitis causes more severe pain in the lower abdomen.
-These infections are considered pelvic inflammatory disease (see Pelvic Inflammatory Disease (PID)).
+These infections are considered pelvic inflammatory disease (see page Pelvic Inflammatory Disease (PID)).
 Sometimes infection concentrates in the area around the liver, in the upper right part of the abdomen, causing pain, fever, and vomiting—called the Fitz-Hugh-Curtis syndrome.

 If the anus is infected, people may have rectal pain or tenderness and a yellow discharge of pus and mucus from the rectum.